 Creating content for blogs or websites is more of a science than an art.
 Each blog post needs to have a series of elements, correctly executed to maximise your chances of ranking high on Google.
 If you don’t rank high on Google, you just won’t get search traffic.

 You may do well with growing and gaining other types of traffic, different types of content, promoted in various ways do better on different social platforms.
 You may also get traffic from e-mail subscribers.
 This post is created for that purpose.
-If you haven’t yet signed up for this free email series, do it here, you get a blogging related e-mail every 3 days.

 However, even if you’re creating content for Pinterest, Facebook or e-mail, you should always give your blog post the best chance of ranking in Google by hitting some SEO goals.
 To do this, include the items below.